open-xchange/appsuite-middleware/documentation/mail/mail_access_via_XOAuth2_or_OAUTHBEARER.md

 ---
-title: Mail access via XOAuth2 or OAUTHBEARER
+title: Mail Access via XOAuth2 or OAUTHBEARER
+classes: toc
+icon: fa-drivers-license-o
 ---

 The OX middleware supports the authentication against mailservers via XOAuth2 or OAUTHBEARER.
 This document describes how it can be used.